pengzhao-intel/xetla/media/docs/construct_a_gemm.md

 //Recommended that you use the helper function to caculate nd_range, it is convenient. cl::sycl::nd_range<3> get_nd_range(uint32_t matrix_m, uint32_t matrix_n);
 ```
-In this algorithm, the number of workgroup is only decided by workgroup tile size and it will be problematic if the output shape is not big enough.
-On the other hand, the K is huge so we can split in the K dimension to create more workgroups as well.
-As the above code the first parameters of `group_range` is only 1.
-If we split to 4 in K dimension, the total number of workgroup is 4 folds as below picture shown.
-This method is called `splitK`.
-In this picture, the split K happened in workgroup level.
-It means each workgroup only calculate partical of final GEMM results and finally we have to add them together.
-As we know there is no explicit sychnozation algorithm between workgroup level and we have to use `atomci_add` to accumulate 4 resutls together, which is shown as `Cross-Workgroup Reduction` in the picture.
-Meanwhile, since the `atomic-add` only supports float add, the limitaiton of workgroup-level splitK is the output datatype MUST be float rather than float16 or bfloat16.
+In this algorithm, the number of workgroups is primarily determined by the workgroup tile size.
+However, this can become problematic if the output shape is not sufficiently large.
+On the other hand, considering the large K dimension, we can split it to create more workgroups.
+As illustrated in the code snippet above, the first parameter of `group_range` is set to 1.
+By splitting the K dimension into 4, the total number of workgroups increases fourfold, as shown in the accompanying diagram.
+This approach is commonly referred to as splitK.

+In this diagram, the K splitting occurs at the workgroup level, meaning that each workgroup calculates only a portion of the final GEMM results.
+Subsequently, these partial results must be accumulated together.
+Notably, there is no explicit synchronization mechanism between workgroups, necessitating the use of `atomic_add` to perform the accumulation, as indicated by the `Cross-Workgroup Reduction` section in the diagram.

+It's important to note that this method has limitations.
+Since `atomic_add` supports only float addition, the output datatype must be float, rather than float16 or bfloat16.

 ![ALT](/media/docs/workgroup_splitK.jpg "split K in workgroup level")